Home

 There is a consequence.
 Many Cretans will try to get away with some things on the road, so be prepared for drivers going through red lights (especially when the road is quiet).
 Also, the wearing of safety helmets appears optional - it's not, but sometimes the police don't seem to bother!

-Drinking and Driving is illegal of course, but I've often seen men leaving a kafeneion having drunk a couple of carafes of raki and then promptly getting into their cars (or tractors) and driving home.
+Drinking and driving is illegal of course, but I've often seen men leaving a kafeneion having drunk a couple of carafes of raki and then promptly getting into their cars (or tractors) and driving home.

 On the other hand, at one kafeneion near where we lived in Istron, an old man would regularly drink several glasses of raki, but would always get a lift at the end of the night - from his 13 year old grandson!